jpaulm/drawfbp/README.md

 #### Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

 Latest release is v2.16.11 - v2.16.8 on Maven Central has a known bug.
-The jar file for v2.16.11 can be obtained from the latest Release.
+The jar file for v2.16.11 can be obtained from the latest release, currently in pre-Release status, pending more testing.

 All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.

-From Release v2.16.11 onwards, we will be using the "fat jar" technique (thanks, Toivo!).
-To run DrawFBP, just position to your DrawFBP folder, and enter
+The jar file for v2.16.11 now includes this jar file.
+Now, all you have to do is position to your DrawFBP folder, and enter

 <code>java -jar build/libs/drawfbp-all-x.y.z.jar</code>